Dog Bites Demand Strong Legal Action

 Dog bites often happen when we least expect them.
 That's what makes these particular personal injury accidents so unsettling.
 If you or a loved one has been bitten or attacked by a dog in Oklahoma, contact our law firm and discover what we can do for you.

 Lawter & Associates, PLLC, has more than 40 years of experience handling serious dog bite injuries in Oklahoma.
 We know what evidence to look for and how to build a strong case for dog bite injury victims.
-That's why our Oklahoma dog bite attorneys want to help you every step of the way after your injury.
+That's why our attorneys want to help you every step of the way after your injury.

 What are common dangerous dog breeds in Oklahoma?

-Any dog has the potential to be dangerous and bite someone.
-But some dog breeds have a reputation for being more dangerous than others.
+Any dog has the potential to be dangerous and bite someone, but some dog breeds have a reputation for being more dangerous than others.
 Some of the most dangerous breeds are:

 Dogs bite millions of people each year nationwide, many of whom require medical treatment.
 Don't become another statistic.
 Protect your rights.
 Contact us.